ShalomVanunu/LoginBruteforce/README.md

 this site loaded on https://render.com/

-the site is Flask environment
-and deploy as describe :
+the site coded in Flask environment and deploy as describe : https://render.com/docs/deploy-flask

-https://render.com/docs/deploy-flask
+# Upload code on Github steps:
+📌 remove app.run()
+📌 pip install unicorn or add gunicorn==20.1.0 to requirements.txt
+📌 pip freeze > requirements.txt
+📌